sfeir-open-source/guesswho/README.md

 ## How to add a theme

-TODO

-## TO DO
+Currently, it is not possible to add a theme using the interface, it must be done in the code and the project must be re-delivered.
+Follow these steps to add a theme:

+    1) Gather the images for your theme.
+You need one image for the theme overview, and then as many images as you want for the cards.
+    2) In src/main/webapp/content/images/themes, create a folder for your theme (the name won't be visible for users).
+    3) Move all your images in this folder (including the overview image).
+Avoid spaces in the folder/file-names.
+    4) Open src/main/resources/config/liquibase/data/picture.csv, and add one line for each image  (including the overview image) in the same format as existing lines.
+Use incrementing IDs (start from last existing one + 1).
+        The path is relative to src/main/webapp/content/images/themes/ (so <themeFolderName>/<imageName>).
+    5) Open src/main/resources/config/liquibase/data/theme.csv and add one line for your theme.
+For main_picture_id, use the ID of the overview picture from picture.csv.
+    6) Open src/main/resources/config/liquibase/data/theme_card.csv, and add one line for each card.
+Use incrementing IDs (start from last existing one + 1). theme_id is the ID from theme.csv, and picture_id is the ID from picture.csv.
+    7) Delete target/h2db (the development database - it will be re-generated when starting the app locally).
+    8) That's it!
+You can now build and test the project.

+## Roadmap - features & technical improvements

 Features:

-    - make the interface mobile-friendly (responsive)
-    - let anonymous users join rooms (using existing user_anonymous entity)
     - login using Google
+    - make the interface mobile-friendly (responsive) and improve it so that all cards are visible without scrolling on desktop
+    - let the user undo a card removal (if he discarded it by mistake and notice afterwards)
+    - admin interface to add themes (and user interface to propose themes, that admin can validate ?)
-    - play against AI (an AI will just be another type of "player" entity, that will react to application events).
+    - play against AI (an AI will just be another type of "player" entity, that will react to application-triggered events).
-    - display the total score of a room (total of the games from this room)
     - add descriptions to cards (to be used in <img> alt attribute)
+    - add copyright field for theme images (for instance https://devicon.dev/ for "programming-languages" theme) and display the copyright.
+    - let a user delete old rooms
     - button to end a game (no one wins, and a new game can be started - useful if you do not end a game and come back some days later)
+    - let anonymous users join rooms (using existing user_anonymous entity)

 Technical improvements / fixes: